Eddie McCallion: Derry City

-In 2003, Eddie McCallion had a daughter called Macy

 McCallion often deputised in the role of captain when Peter Hutton was absent.
 McCallion had captained the side on 13 occasions by the end of the 2006 season - one of the most notable of these being Derry City's UEFA Cup First Round 0–0 draw against Paris Saint-Germain at the Brandywell Stadium on 14 September 2006.

 McCallion made 52 appearances in all competitions during the 2006 season, the most of any City player that season, and, once again, helped the club finish as runners-up in the league for a second season running, consolidating his position as a firm fan-favourite.

-Eddie has three sisters and 4 brothers

-Due to his years of service and refusal to let managers move him on, Eddie has acquired hero like status with the Brandywell faithful and is viewed by many fans as the one player who embodies the club values more than any other.

 The defender is one of the few brothers to have played in a winning FAI Cup side, as he appeared with brother Tommy in the 2002 final team.

-After 14 years, Eddie made his final appearance for Derry against former longtime manager Stephen Kenny's Shamrock Rovers.
+After 14 years, McCallion made his final appearance for Derry against former longtime manager Stephen Kenny's Shamrock Rovers.
 He came on as a stoppage time substitute to thunderous applause from the Brandywell faithful.
 He would then join Glenavon on a two-year contract.

 Glenavon

-McCallion signed for Glenavon on a 2-year deal in July 2012, and made a total of 112 NIFL Premiership appearances for the club.
+McCallion signed for Glenavon on a two-year deal in July 2012, and made a total of 112 NIFL Premiership appearances for the club.

 Bangor

-He signed for NIFL Championship One club Bangor in the summer of 2014, and made 5 substitute appearances during the 2014/15 season.
+He signed for NIFL Championship One club Bangor in the summer of 2014, and made five substitute appearances during the 2014–15 season.